igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 3-D coordinates in which the X-axis points in CARRT's forward direction, the Y-axis points to CARRT's left, and the Z-axis points upward.
 The gyroscope provides angular rates along these same three local axes.
-The conversion from local coordinates to global coordinates is dynamic, changing over time as CARRT's orientation in 3-space changes (although orientation in the horizontal plane is the primary consideration because CARRT usually doesn't drive on slopes&mdash;but the conversion works in this case, too).
+The conversion from local coordinates to global coordinates is dynamic, changing over time as CARRT's orientation in 3-space changes (of course, orientation in the horizontal plane is the primary consideration because CARRT usually doesn't drive on slopes&mdash;but the conversion also works in that case).

 * Angles: Navigation internally uses standard mathematical angles in radians, measured counter-clockwise from the X-axis (North-axis).
 Conversion to compass angles is straightforward: